delawaremathguy/ShoppingList14/README.md

 ## First Public Update for iOS 14: November, 2020

 Now that XCode 12 has finally stabilized, I feel it safe to make some refinements and possibly use features of iOS 14 in this project.
-This repository has been put together using XCode 12.2 (release version) and is intended to run under iOS 14.2
+This repository has been put together using XCode 12.3 beta and is intended to run under iOS 14.2

 Please be sure to read the What's New in ShoppingList14 section below, primarily for implementation and code-level changes.